srirangav/xdict/README.txt

 Platforms:

-    xdict has been tested on MacOSX 11 (BigSur) on M1.
+    xdict has been tested on MacOSX 11 (BigSur) and 12 (Monterey) on M1.

 License: